synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         return True
 ```

 By default, the Tornado implementation of WebSocketHandler takes no special action when web browsers connect (open) of disconnect(on_close()).
-What we are doing here is maintain a set of “known browser connections” (the “waiters” created up above) so that actions taken / data discovered in one browser session will be correctly reflected on all of them.
+What we are doing here is maintain a set of "known browser connections" (the "waiters" created up above) so that actions taken / data discovered in one browser session will be correctly reflected on all of them.

 ```python
     def open(self):